Nursing, MS (AGACCNS; FNP; AGNP)

 The 48-credit curriculum is tailored to meet the needs of working nurses.
 Courses are offered both in the classroom and online, and students can enroll full-time (graduating in two years) or part-time (graduating in three to four years).
 The college’s strong commitment to integrated learning approaches has resulted in strong partnerships with some of the best health care organizations in the nation, such as Brigham and Women’s Hospital, Beth Israel Deaconess Medical Center, Children’s Hospital, Boston Medical Center, and the VA Medical Centers, among many others.
 Our students’ clinical internships are in these centers of excellence in quality care, and many students enjoy employment in the same centers after graduation.

 Graduates are eligible to take national certification exams and apply for licensure in advanced practice nursing (APN) in their areas of concentration.
 We offer three APN concentrations:

-• The Acute/Critical Care Clinical Nurse Specialist Concentration focuses on acute or critical care of adults in multiple settings.
+- The Adult-Gerontological Acute Care Clinical Nurse Specialist focuses on acute or critical care of adults in multiple settings.

 Upon completion of the MS programs, students will be able to:

 - Demonstrate competence in the advanced nursing practice and management of health and illness for individuals, family, and aggregate populations using critical thinking and evidenced-based clinical decision making.

 - Promote individual/family relationships that facilitate positive health care outcomes for diverse populations.